GSoC 2024: Sprucing up the Video Sequencer (Feedback)

 Or they should have 3 state radio buttons(Video, Sound or Off), but that wouldn’t work, because you would unintentionally switch off the video insert channel, when toggling from off to video, to sound.

 However, if audio is always inserted below video(The selected active channel is always for video/image, and the channel below it, is always for audio), it would simplify things.
 This is an industry standard, too, that video is inserted above and audio is below.
-In Blender this was the ambition too, but it was never implemented correctly: #118898 - VSE: Sound vill be inserted above video, if there is a strip in channel 1 - blender - Blender Projects If this is fixed, then there would be a consistent way to insert movie+sound strips.
+In Blender this was the ambition too, but it was never implemented correctly: #118898 - VSE: Sound will be inserted above video, if there is a strip in channel 1 - blender - Blender Projects If this is fixed, then there would be a consistent way to insert movie+sound strips.

 So, if the channel 5 is selected, video will be inserted(overwrite, insert or shuffle) in channel 5 and sound in channel 4(overwrite, insert or shuffle).
 In Channel 1, it would be understandable that movie would go into channel 2 and sound into channel 1.